 The key steps in pro-actively managing short-term absence are:

 - Investigating the level, causes and reasons for absence.

 - Carefully monitoring trends in the particular workplace.
 Keeping records with accurate information and statistics to fully understand the pattern and reasons for absences.

 - Employers should take a sensible view of minor unauthorised absences.

 - Discussing any particular problems with the employees concerned.
 Considering the use of return-to-work interviews with line management and completion of self-certification forms even for one day of absence.

 - Consider praise and financial rewards for employees with the best attendance rates.

 - Authorise reasonable absences to cover medical appointments, including ante-natal care.
-All pregnant employees, regardless of service, are entitled to reasonable, paid time-off for ante-natal care (and as of 1 October 2014, prospective fathers or the mother's partner can have time off to accompany the mother on to up to two ante-natal appointments).
+All pregnant employees, regardless of service, are entitled to reasonable, paid time-off for ante-natal care (prospective fathers or the mother's partner can also have time off to accompany the mother on to up to two ante-natal appointments).

 - Allow for authorised absence whenever appropriate to cover specific religious observances of minority groups.

 - Consider requesting a medical report to establish if there is any underlying medical condition to support the level of absence; there may be a hidden condition and links to disability discrimination which may not be immediately apparent.

 - Working with employees in connection with GPs' advice to help the employee get back to work where appropriate.

 - If there are grounds to suspect that the employee’s reasons for the absence are not genuine, investigate carefully, discuss with the employee, pursue formal disciplinary action where appropriate, including written warnings and compliance with the organisation’s own procedure and the Acas Code of practice on disciplinary and grievance procedures (Acas Code).